 X-rays are one of the most useful medical inventions of the 21st century.

 Many dentists recommend a thorough dental cleaning to remove any tartar and plaque buildup throughout the year.
 During dental cleanings, dentists may also suggest X-ray imaging to get a deeper look into your oral health.
 They allow doctors to spot broken bones, cancerous tissues, and other dangerous conditions, and they allow dentists to view hidden surfaces of the teeth that can’t be seen by the naked eye.
-Dental X-rays, also known as radiographs, can help dental professionals diagnose and treat:
+Dental X-rays, also known as radiographs, can help dental professionals in Greensboro, NC diagnose and treat:

 - Gum disease